Skip to main content

 But NASA recently announced a significant restructuring of the Artemis program that puts important aspects of Canada’s contribution in question.
 The space agency said on March 24 it is dropping its plans to build an orbiting space station, known as Gateway, around the moon.
 The change presents a dilemma for the Canadian Space Agency, which is slated to provide hardware for Gateway, including the $1-billion-plus AI-enabled robotic arm currently being built by MDA Space in Brampton, Ont.

-How can people watch the Artemis II launch?
+How can people watch the Artemis II launch and track the mission?

 Open this photo in gallery: